 Ouse Valley Viaduct in Sussex, Great Britain

 Built in 1838, the Ouse Valley viaduct carries the London-Brighton line over the River Ouse.
-The viaduct contains 37 identical tunnels that create an optical illusion of a never-ending row of archways.
+The viaduct contains 37 identical tunnels, thus creating an optical illusion of a never-ending row of archways.
 Therefore, this red-bricked Victorian bridge has become a popular setting for Instagram posts today.

 Aqueduct of Segovia in Segovia, Spain